CtrlK

 Workflow Clarity

-The 5-step core workflow provides a clear sequence, and the MUST DO/MUST NOT DO constraints mention validation and rollback.
-However, there are no explicit validation checkpoints within the workflow, no feedback loops for error recovery, and no concrete verification steps.
+The 5-step core workflow provides a clear sequence, and the MUST DO/MUST NOT DO constraints add validation guidance.
+However, there are no explicit validation checkpoints, feedback loops for error recovery, or concrete verification steps within the workflow itself.

 2 / 3